For hard real-time systems

 Built as a true in-memory database system, eXtremeDB has always taken responsibility for memory management.
 As an embedded database system, eXtremeDB creates no processes or threads.
 And eXtremeDB has never had any dependencies on the operating system or C runtime library and can, in fact, run on “bare metal” with no operating system whatsoever.
 (Learn more on our FAQ page.)

-Small footprint, real-time data management
+Small footprint, ultra-fast data management

 Binary Schema Evolution